 Our laboratory’s second major focus lies on the new interleukin (IL-)1 family cytokines IL-37 and IL 38.
-Our revelation of the powerful anti-inflammatory properties of IL-37 (#2 below) and its signalling mechanisms and cell surface receptor (#3 below) has led to a surge of international interest in these previously largely obscure cytokines.
-Examples of our current work include exploration of the therapeutic potential of IL-37 in paediatric and adult illnesses (#4&5 below), and the characterisation of IL-38 in health and disease, including in systemic lupus erythematosus (SLE), an incurable autoimmune disease that affects women during their childbearing age and their unborn children.
+Our revelation of the powerful anti-inflammatory properties of IL-37 (see paper #3 below), its signalling mechanisms, cell surface receptor (see paper #4 below) and discovery that homodimerization limits the anti-inflammatory effect of IL-37 (see paper # 5 below) has led to a surge of international interest in these previously largely obscure cytokines and revealed IL-37’s translational potential.
+Examples of our current work include exploration of the therapeutic potential of IL-37 in NEC (see paper #6 below), and the characterisation of IL-38 in health and disease, including in systemic lupus erythematosus (SLE) (see paper #7 below), an incurable autoimmune disease that affects women during their childbearing age and their unborn children.

 Direct clinical relevance: high.
 Hands-on learning opportunities: Multi-color flow cytometry, protein arrays, cell culture of primary human blood cells.

 - Molecular tracking of the cytokine IL-37 in anti-inflammatory signalling.